 You can also play with different patterns, textures and styles to enhance the look and create a specific and desired look, depending on what your goals are.

-This is one of the classics, it’s the skirt style that every single woman can definitely pull off.
-It is, as its name suggests, shaped like the letter A, in which the top of the skirt starts off narrow, at where the hips or waist would be, and on each side the seams gradually taper outwards to the base of the skirt.
+This is a classic one, it’s the skirt style that every single woman can definitely pull off.
+It is, as its name suggests, shaped like the letter A, in which the skirt starts off narrow, at where the hips or waist would be, and on each side the seams gradually taper outwards to the skirt base.

 It’s triangular shape is so flattering, and it’s so easy to see why – it gives any woman who wears it a distinct structure and shape, regardless of what body type you are.
-You can wear this type of skirt in practically any kind of situation, and it would be pretty flawless.
+You can wear this skirt type in practically any situation, and it would be pretty flawless.

 So as a petite woman, you cannot go wrong with this style, especially if it hits you just above the knees.

-It’s probably the second most popular type of skirt, and you see this style everywhere.
+It’s probably the second most popular skirt type, and you see this style everywhere.
 It is most commonly seen in the office setting, for a smart and clean look.
-Since this is ‘pencil’ shaped, which imitates the straight structure of a pencil, it is quite a figure hugging skirt, so this might not be a suitable choice those body types that need a bit more structure.
+Since this is ‘pencil’ shaped, which imitates the straight pencil structure, it’s quite a figure hugging skirt, so this might not be a suitable choice those body types that need a bit more structure.

 However, you can always do a few things to play with your proportions.
 You can for example pair this skirt with something a bit more top heavy, and when I say that, I mean something like a cute, ruched shouldered top to increase the width of your shoulders and give your waist the illusion of more definition.